Tel: +44 (0)1905 312 921 | .(JavaScript must be enabled to view this email address)

 The lawful basis on which we rely in order to use the information which we collect about you for the purposes set out in this notice will be:

-• you have provided consent to our use of your information; and
+● you have provided consent to our use of your information; and

-• using your information is necessary for us to comply with a legal obligation to which we are subject.
+● Using your information is necessary for us to comply with a legal obligation to which we are subject.

 The lawful basis on which we rely in order to use your special categories of personal data which we collect about you will be that you have provided your explicit consent to our use of your information.

-8. Sharing your information
+10. Sharing your information

-It may be necessary to share information about you with our contractors and sub-contractors in order to provide you with the services in accordance with the contract between us.
-We will only share information about you with the contractors and sub-contractors which is relevant and necessary to address your individual needs.
+It may be necessary to share information about you with our contractors and subcontractors in order to provide you with the services in accordance with the contract between us.
+We will only share information about you with the contractors and subcontractors which is relevant and necessary to address your individual needs.
 The contractors and sub-contractors shall be contractually required to ensure that they adhere to the security requirements imposed by the UK General Data Protection Regulation (as applicable).
-Our contractors and sub-contractors will not share your information with any other parties and will only be able to use the information when completing work on behalf of us.
+Our contractors and subcontractors will not share your information with any other parties and will only be able to use the information when completing work on behalf of us.

 We may also be required to share your information with our regulators (such as the Charities Commission) who are permitted access to this information by law and with other organisations where we have a legal obligation to share the information with them.
 We also share information with our funders (such as Arts Council England) in order to meet our contractual obligations with them.